nspcc-dev/panel-fs-neo-org/README.md

 6. Approve connection in the wallet
 7. Now you can use your wallet on the NeoFS Panel

+# Contributing

+Feel free to contribute to this project after reading the [contributing guidelines](CONTRIBUTING.md).

+Before starting to work on a certain topic, create a new issue first, describing the feature/topic you are going to implement.

 # License

 - [GNU General Public License v3.0](LICENSE)